 Following a history of deforestation, Ireland went under a considerable afforestation programme from 1949-88.
 While targets were met, an industrial approach was adopted.
 Monoculture plantations, often dominated by the non-indigenous Sitka Spruce were the result.

-(This project was created during a 10-day residency ‘How To Flatten A Mountain’ at the Cow House Studios, and was supported by PhotoIreland.)
+This work was created during ‘How To Flatten A Mountain’, a 10-day residency at the Cow House Studios, and was supported by PhotoIreland.